h2r/ein/scanningobjects.md

 loop you can do whatever experiments you like.

-There are three poses defined in scan.back designated with functionality for the scan (note that the back files can be located in the src directory in your workspace):
+There are three poses defined in scan.back designated with functionality for the scan:

 ```
 inputPileWorkspace